maxmustermann1234/MinusPod/README.md

 Rejected ads appear in a separate "Rejected Detections" section in the UI, allowing you to verify the validator's decisions.

+### Cross-Episode Ad Pattern Learning

+The system learns from ad detections across all episodes to improve accuracy over time.
+When an ad is detected and validated, text patterns are extracted and stored for future matching.

+**Pattern Hierarchy:**
+- **Global Patterns** - Match across all podcasts (e.g., common sponsors like Squarespace, BetterHelp)
+- **Network Patterns** - Match within a podcast network (TWiT, Relay FM, Gimlet, etc.)
+- **Podcast Patterns** - Match only for a specific podcast

+When processing new episodes, the system first checks for known patterns before sending to Claude.
+Patterns with high confirmation counts and low false positive rates are matched with high confidence.

+**Pattern Sources:**
+- **Audio Fingerprinting** - Identifies DAI-inserted ads using Chromaprint acoustic fingerprints
+- **Text Pattern Matching** - TF-IDF similarity and fuzzy matching against learned patterns
+- **Claude Analysis** - Falls back to AI analysis for uncovered segments

+**User Corrections:**
+In the transcript editor, you can confirm or reject detected ads:
+- **Confirm** - Creates/updates patterns in the database, incrementing confirmation count
+- **Mark as Not Ad** - Flags as false positive, incrementing false_positive_count (auto-disables patterns with high false positive rates)

+**Pattern Management:**
+Access the Patterns page from the navigation bar to:
+- View all patterns with their scope, sponsor, and statistics
+- Filter by scope (Global, Network, Podcast) or search by sponsor name
+- Toggle patterns active/inactive
+- View confirmation and false positive counts

+### Real-Time Processing Status

+A global status bar shows real-time processing progress via Server-Sent Events:

+- **Processing Indicator** - Shows currently processing episode title
+- **Stage Display** - Current stage (Transcribing, Detecting Ads, Processing Audio)
+- **Progress Bar** - Visual progress indicator
+- **Queue Depth** - Number of episodes waiting to be processed
+- **Quick Navigation** - Click to view the processing episode

+### Reprocessing Modes

+When reprocessing an episode from the UI, two modes are available:

+- **Reprocess** (default) - Uses learned patterns from the pattern database plus Claude analysis
+- **Full Analysis** - Skips the pattern database entirely for a fresh Claude-only analysis

+Full Analysis is useful when you want to re-evaluate an episode without the influence of learned patterns (e.g., after disabling patterns that caused false positives).

 ### Audio Analysis (Optional)

 Enable audio analysis in Settings for improved ad detection accuracy: